frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"I am the vine; you are the branches.
-Whoever remains in me, with me in him, bears fruit in plenty.
-For cut off from me you can do nothing" (John 15:5).
+"I am the vine, you are the branches.
+Whoever remains in me, with me in him, bears fruit in plenty; for cut off from me you can do nothing" (John 15:5).

 Our Lord emphasized on many occasions the importance of unity in this life.
 That has been transmitted throughout the whole Church and throughout the whole of history.

 In our supernatural family also, that comes to be very important.
-On days like today, we try to remember the Father in a very special way.
+On days like today, we try to remember the Father \[Msgr.
+Fernando Ocáriz\] in a very special way.

 We offer everything to him.
 Also, we remind ourselves of the central role that the Father plays in the whole of this supernatural family to which we belong.

-God has given us one point of reference, to be "united to the vine" (cf. John 15:4).
+God has given us one point of reference, to be "united to the vine" (*cf*.
+John 15:4).
 We have to have that very clear.

 One of the goals of our vocation is to live to support the Father---everything through him and with him.
 He is our pathway to Christ.